amitgu22/stock-app-api/README.md

 Navigate to `http://localhost:8080/`.
 The sotck app will rendered with basic details of stocks.

 Navigate to `http://localhost:8080/swagger-ui.html#`.
-Will give you api documentation and will provide oyu basic testing for get,put and modify.
+Will give you api documentation and will provide basic testing for get,put and modify.

 Navigate to `http://localhost:8080/h2` you will get in memory database instace with dummy data

 ## Docker image

-I have added Dockerfile for image using maven-docker-plugin
+Added Dockerfile for image using maven-docker-plugin

 ## For build the image `mvnw install && dockerfile:build` which will create image in local container i am using docker toolbox (https://docs.docker.com/toolbox/toolbox_install_windows/)